 How to remove ticks from kittens

 Complications from tick bites in kittens are uncommon, and tick-borne illnesses in cats are rare.
 The risk of complications from tick bites is lowered when ticks are removed promptly and safely.
 A kitten’s risk for ticks varies by region and their lifestyle.
-Different areas of North America have different species of ticks that carry different infectious diseases.
+Different areas of North America have different types of ticks that carry different infectious diseases.

 What do tick bites on kittens look like?

 Ticks attach to the surface of a kitten’s skin and look like small, dark bumps.
-Size varies depending on species of tick and how long the tick has been feeding.
-As ticks ingest a blood meal, they become large and engorged.
+The size of the tick varies depending on species of tick and how long the tick has been feeding.
+As ticks ingest a blood meal over several days, they become large and engorged.

 Some ticks are very small and more easily felt than seen, especially if they have not been feeding long.
 It may be difficult to see ticks on dark skin or on cats with long fur.
-Tick bites usually look like a scabby sore on the skin even after a tick has been removed correctly.
-This sore may take a couple of weeks to fully heal.

 Ticks can attach anywhere on the body but are often found in locations that cats cannot reach as easily to groom them off.
 These areas include:

 “It’s important for cat owners to double-check that the bump on the skin is a tick instead of a nipple or other small skin growth,” explains Dr. Jo Myers, a veterinarian on Vetster.
 “Remember that even male cats have nipples, and multiple ticks don’t usually attach in symmetrical rows along the abdomen.”